ben-sanati/3d-localisation-and-mapping/README.md

   </tr>
   <tr>
     <td colspan="2" align="center">
-      <em>Processed 3D and signs localized in the global space.</em>
+      <em>Processed 3D objects of interest, localized in the global space.</em>
     </td>
   </tr>
 </table>

-2. **Map Alignment Algorithm** - the map alignment algorithm is designed to accurately align the gold-standard and maintenance map representations.
+2. **Map Alignment Algorithm** - the map alignment algorithm is designed to accurately align the gold-standard and comparison map representations.
 It employs image processing and machine learning techniques to perform the alignment.
 This is performed in `src/map_alignment/align.py`.

 <p align="center">
   <img src="readme_img/alignment_visualisation.gif" alt="Demo Video" style="width: 60%"/>